 In February 2020, the SFMTA Board approved the Transit Priority Quick-Build Program, which will help the SFMTA deliver Muni Forward transit priority improvements even faster.

-A full map of Muni Forward transit priority improvements is available.
+In 2022, we’ll start outreach on a new round of Muni Forward corridors and hot spot improvements.
+A full map of Muni Forward transit priority improvements is available here, which includes our tentative timelines for beginning outreach on future corridors.
 Stay tuned for more improvements coming to a Muni line near you soon!

 Muni Forward improvements are grounded in the Transit Effectiveness Project, the first major evaluation of the Muni system since the 1980s, approved by the SFMTA Board of Directors in 2014.
 Major financial support for Muni Forward reliability improvements is provided by the 2014 General Obligation Bond (Proposition A), approved by 72% of San Francisco voters, as well as a range of local, state and federal funding sources.